 The 14 Points and the Treaty of Versailles

 As far as his original 14 Points was concerned, Wilson proposed an end to secret alliances, for he had seen the effects of countries forming secretive military relationships with one another.
-He encouraged self-determination and freedom of the colonies, freedom of the seas, and the ability to promote open trade.
+He also encouraged self-determination for conquered colonies, freedom of the seas, and promoted open trade.
 He also advocated for Italy’s borders to be redrawn.

-There were nevertheless some shared components between Wilson’s 14 Points and the ultimate Treaty of Versailles.
+There were nevertheless some shared components between Wilson’s 14 Points and the Treaty of Versailles.
 Namely, both called for a reduction of armed forces in Germany.
-German soldiers would be removed from other territories, while any territories which were taken from France would be returned to them swiftly.
-Belgium would also be granted its independence, and new nation states would be born from the Autro-Hungarian and Ottoman Empires, namely Poland, Czechoslovakia, Finland, Hungary, and others.
-Finally, the two documents both featured the creation of the League of Nations, which would act as a multi-country organization to ensure that something like World War I would never happen again.
+German soldiers would also be removed from its territories, while any territories which were taken from France would be returned.